Ayoyinka-Sofuwa/Azure-ML-Nanodegree--Capstone-project/README.md

 ### Results
 *TODO*: What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?
+My best AutoMl model is the VotingEnsemble with an accuracy of 94%,

 *TODO* Remember to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with its parameters.